wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-ios/google-analytics.md

 1. Set up Analytics SDK.
    * Follow the setup guide: [Firebase iOS Setup](https://firebase.google.com/docs/ios/setup)
 2. Implement VWO FME SDK with Integration Callback
-   * Implement the `IntegrationCallback` protocol in your class to forward VWO events to Google Analytics.
+   * Implement the `IntegrationCallback` protocol in your class to forward VWO events to Firebase Analytics.
 3. Forward VWO Events to Firebase Analytics
-   * In the `execute` method of the integration callback, map VWO event properties to Google Analytics event parameters and log events accordingly.
+   * In the `execute` method of the integration callback, map VWO event properties to Firebase Analytics event parameters and log events accordingly.

 ### Example Code